-In one of the most competitive and action-packed Eagle River World Championships in the 48-year history of the event, Wanderschied used a late pass to ace out rival Gary Moyle and become the first four-time champion on his Hooper-powered Arctic Cat mod.
+In one of the most competitive and action-packed Eagle River World Championships in the 48-year history of the event, Wanderscheid used a late pass to ace out rival Gary Moyle and become the first four-time champion on his Hooper-powered Arctic Cat mod.

 Moyle led most of the 30-lap race, using a smoother, high line around the high-banked, half-mile iced oval while Wanderschied stuck to a lower but significantly rougher line.
-Back and fourth they went, with Moyle generally gaining ground in turns one and two while Wanderschied had the preferred line in turns three and four.
+Back and fourth they went, with Moyle generally gaining ground in turns one and two while Wanderscheid had the preferred line in turns three and four.

-In the early going, it was all Moyle — he was leading by a half straight-away after 10 laps, with Wanderschied second, Brandon Johnson back another half-straight in third and then a gap to Malcolm Chartier and Nick Van Strydonk, who were engaged in a viscous battle for fifth.
+In the early going, it was all Moyle — he was leading by a half straight-away after 10 laps, with Wanderscheid second, Brandon Johnson back another half-straight in third and then a gap to Malcolm Chartier and Nick Van Strydonk, who were engaged in a viscous battle for fifth.
 Defending champion Matt Schulz ran in the top three for a couple of laps, but then his snowmobile engine lost a cylinder and he faded to the rear and eventually left the race.

 Then, in a change in format for the historic Eagle River Derby, the race was red flagged and all race teams were given five minutes to do minor maintenance on their sleds.
 Some teams switched out carbide runners, others added fluids or knocked snow off of the machines.